“Falls among elderly cost NHS £2.3bn a year” Reported by the Independent Newspaper in 2017.

 - Safe knee movement to encourage non load-bearing on the knees.

 - Greater use of the hip/pelvis to move the body.

 - Correct diaphragm breathing techniques aid all body systems to function better (including clarity, focus, alertness and combating fatigue).

-Tai Chi and Qigong can help:
+Tai Chi and Qigong are strength training exercises that aid:

 - The number of falls.